-A leaky Wake Forest basement can be the cause of many long-term home issues, including mold, structural damage, odors, and damage to cherished belongings, along with many others.
+A leaky basement can be the cause of many long-term home issues, including mold, structural damage, odors, and damage to cherished belongings, along with many others.
 Your basement probably has some form of waterproofing or drainage.
 Common formats include a french drain or a waterproofing compound applied to the below-grade walls.
 Unfortunately for many homeowners, exterior waterproofing systems of these types do not prevent hydro-static pressure from building up.
 This hydro-static pressure will inevitably force water into the crawl space, causing flooding, cracking, and other damage.
 The only places a basement can leak from the outside are the walls or the floor.

 As the illustration below shows, the most common leak that occurs in a basement is where the concrete slab meets the block wall.
 Due to the nature of basements and crawl spaces, there is no way to fix this sort of problem from the exterior of the house.
-Even if we were to excavate all the soil away from the house down to the footing, we still could not address this joint that leaks.
+Interior basement waterproofing is the only way to address the interior joints that where leaks occur.

 Common Wake Forest Basement Subterranean Water Problems

 Basement cracks can appear on the floor or the walls of your basement.
 Regardless of where they are, cracks in your basement can be incredibly dangerous to the structure of your house.
 Cracks, even those from the normal settling of the foundation, indicating that water is flowing under your foundation and eroding the soil around your home.